AtrikGit6174/PWD-Generator/Contributing/README.md

 For more doubts and discussions as a contributor, please contact at: https://github.com/AtrikGit6174/PWD-Generator/issues/new?assignees=AtrikGit6174&labels=help+wanted&template=contributors-q-a.md&title=

 For local operations:
-1. Remove the Google Drive Mount code (line 188 and line 194)
+1. Remove the Google Drive Mount code in function `save_to_file`
-2. Change the directories in lines 196, 210, 211, 224, 256 to your own local directories.
+2. Change the directories in subsequent lines.
 3. For any issues, raise an issue @ https://github.com/AtrikGit6174/PWD-Generator/issues/new?assignees=AtrikGit6174&labels=help+wanted%2C+question&template=local-download-help.md&title=

 Find constants defined in the `class constant`.